Seonangsin

-Seonangshin is the patron deity of the village in Korean mythology.
+Seonangshin or Seonghwangsin is the patron deity of the village in Korean mythology.
 As the goddess of villages, boundaries, and war, the deity is one of the better-known Korean deities.

 Worship

 The goddess was believed to embody the Seonangdang, a stone tower, large stone, house, or holy tree where people prayed to Seonangshin.
 Travelers built Seonangdangs on trails, and other travelers added three stones to the Seonangdang.
 After adding three stones, the travelers prayed for safety on their journey.
 Other travelers left an object that he (or she) owned, or spat on the Seonangdang, before praying.
 She was regarded to defend against disease and misfortune and bring luck and plenty to the travelers or village.

 Most Seonangshin are female; however, a few are a pair of female and male deities.
 In the Golmaegi Seonangdang, a Seonangdang in Gangwon Province, it is believed that two Seonangshin, a god and a goddess, reside as a family within one Seonangdang.
 The Seonangshins of the Golmaegi Seonangdang are also the gods of plenty.

 In fishing villages, there is a deity called Baeseonang, the Seonangshin of boats.
 She is believed to defend the boats from sinking.

 Certain records show the Malseonang, a characteristic male form of Seonangshin.
 The Malseonang is a war deity, with a large sword in one hand and reining a flying horse in the other.
 He is dressed in full armor from hear to toe, with a bow and quiver on his back and a helmet on his head.
 He was believed to kill Gwishin, or evil spirits, with his blade.